timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

     One trick that may circumvent some invalidation is to load the packages and make the method definitions before launching `@snoopi_deep`, because it ensures the methods are in place before your workload triggers compilation.

+If you do have a lot of invalidations, [`precompile_blockers`](@ref) may be an effective way to reveal those invalidations that affect your particular package and workload.

 ## Viewing the results

 Let's start unpacking the output of `@snoopi_deep` and see how to get more insight.